-The liquid scheduling problem is hard to solve.
-Solving the problem by applying a heuristic graph colouring algorithm, as shown in our previous publications, provides in short time a suboptimal solution.
-In the present contribution we propose an exact method for computing liquid schedules.
-In the majority of cases the method is fast enough to allow real time scheduling of a traffic.
+The liquid scheduling problem cannot be solved in polynomial time.
+Solving the problem by applying a heuristic graph colouring algorithm provides in short time suboptimal solutions, whose throughputs are often 10% to 20% lower than the liquid throughput [Gabrielyan03].
+In the present contribution we propose an exact method for computing liquid schedules, which is fast enough for real time scheduling of traffics on small size networks.